Kerala Blasters FC: In media

 Kerala Blasters were featured in the Manorama's programme 'Blasting out with Blasters', which shared in-depth interviews with the players and behind-the-scenes footages from the club's camp during the 2017–18 season.
 On 19 November 2020, a day ahead of the 2020–21 ISL season, the Blasters released Yennum Yellow, a musical album inspired by the passionate fanbase of the club across the globe.
 The album consists of six songs that shows the importance of yellow to its fans and it was the first time in India that a football club released an album as a dedication to their fans.
 A week later, the Blasters also launched the Yennum Yellow comic book envisioned to provide the fans with a fun way to learn more about the club, its history, the squad and the activities being carried out by the club.
 This was also a first of its kind project in Indian Football.

 eSports

 The organizers of ISL introduced eISL, a FIFA video game tournament, for the ISL playing clubs, each represented by two players.
 Kerala Blasters hosted a series of qualifying games for all the participants wanting to represent the club in eISL.
-On 20 November 2021, the club announced the signing of the two players.